CaashApp/plaid-sdk-laravel/README.md

 ## Project assistance

-If you want to say **thank you** or/and support active development of Plaid SDK for Laravel:
+If you want to say **thank you** or/and support active development of Plaid sdk for Laravel:

 - Add a [GitHub Star](https://github.com/caashapp/plaid-sdk-laravel) to the project.
-- Tweet about the Plaid SDK for Laravel.
+- Tweet about the Plaid sdk for Laravel.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

-Together, we can make Plaid SDK for Laravel **better**!
+Together, we can make Plaid sdk for Laravel **better**!

 ## Contributing